mohammadhniksefat/PremierleagueGUIApp/README.md

 ## 💬 Available Commands
 Command	Description
-help	Displays all available commands and their descriptions. db_update	Updates the local SQLite database by scraping the latest data from the Premier League website and synchronizing it with existing records. scrape	Runs the scraper independently and displays the extracted data directly in the terminal for quick inspection. tests	Provides an interactive environment to list, select, and execute test modules and test cases from the tests/ directory. test_request_handler	Accepts one or more URLs as arguments, sends requests using the project’s RequestHandler class, and returns response summaries for verification. exit	Gracefully exits the admin controller.
+help:	Displays all available commands and their descriptions.

+db_update:	Updates the local SQLite database by scraping the latest data from the Premier League website and synchronizing it with existing records.

+scrape:	Runs the scraper independently and displays the extracted data directly in the terminal for quick inspection.

+tests:	Provides an interactive environment to list, select, and execute test modules and test cases from the tests/ directory.

+test_request_handler:	Accepts one or more URLs as arguments, sends requests using the project’s RequestHandler class, and returns response summaries for verification.

+exit:	Gracefully exits the admin controller.

 #### ⚡ Purpose

 This CLI serves as a central control hub for: